Financial-Times/ui-style-guide/index.md

                 </tr>
 </table>

-###Ancillary Colours
-These colours are generally used to create interactive graphics or for ancillary widgets, components and page elements outside of standard editorial content.
-These colours should never be used on article text, headings or section pages.
+###Positive/Negative colours
+These colours are generally used to indicate a positive or negative visually.
+They are used to indicate a rise or fall in value, for example of a stock price.
+They can be used for both text and accompanying graphics/arrows in this case.

+They can also be used to indicate a confirmation or error, for example in form elements.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>